hughsk/disc/README.md

   -h, --help       Displays these instructions.
   -o, --output     Output path of the bundle.
 Defaults to stdout.
   -t, --transform  Browserify transform stream(s) to use.
+  --extension      Consider files with specified EXTENSION as modules, this option can used multiple times.
   -O, --open       Open the file immediately.
+  -n, --noparse    Omit file from parse.
 ```

 Simply specify your script entry points as you would when building a project